Scottish Girl Names

 And sometimes the name would then just be shortened to 'Ina', resulting in a lot of 'Inas' all with different forenames.
 A little confusing at times.

-In Scotland, 'first' names are know as 'forenames', and 'last' names as 'surnames'.
+In Scotland, first names are know as forenames, and last names as surnames.

 If you'd like to learn more about the naming culture in Scotland CLICK HERE (link will open in a new window).